The Singapore Value Proposition

 Your Market-Entry Solution

-Argus provides the full spectrum of services for Fund Managers compliance.
-Our dedicated regulatory compliance team comes with extensive knowledge, diverse experience and ability to react fast.
+Argus provides the full spectrum of services for Fund Management compliance.
+Our dedicated regulatory compliance team comes with extensive knowledge, diverse experience and the ability to react fast.
 This enables clients to rely on us in this manner so much so that we are an extension of their team.

 - Setting up your business – We will incorporate the appropriate structure